Wilann/Finding-Donors-for-CharityML/README.md

 - Created training and predicting pipeline to quickly and efficiently train models using various sizes of training sets and perform predictions on testing data
 - Tuned model using Grid Search to optimize hyperparameters
 - Extracted feature importance
-- Performed feature selection on most important features and re-trained the model
+- Performed feature selection to get the most important features and re-trained the model
 - Examined effects of feature selection by comparing the model with reduced features and optimized model

 ### Install